mborn1/pyoptex/docs/source/customization.rst

 .. note::
     The ratios specified by the user must all be of equal size or just a single value.
-In case of a collection, two ratios must be specified per factor for the cost-optimal, and two per plot for the split\ :sup:`k`\ -plot design.
+In case of a collection, two ratios must be specified per factor, random effect, or plot.

     The following options are feasible, given the factor from above